alisezer/flask-template/README.md

 ```
 flask db init
 ```
 In this case migrations folder is already there.
 So you won't have to initate it.
-This folder can be used when in the future, you start altering your models.
-For example when you add or remove fields.
+This folder can be used when in the future, once you start altering your models.
+For example when you add or remove fields or create new models.

 For generating new migrations, you can use:
 ```